-We are delighted to be holding a major football dinner and screening in London featuring England’s crucial third group game against the Czech Republic.
+We are delighted to be holding a major football dinner and big screen hospitality event in London featuring England’s crucial third group game against the Czech Republic.

 We are thrilled to have confirmed managerial legend Harry Redknapp and former England, Spurs, Sunderland and current Rangers striker Jermain Defoe as our VIP guest speakers.
 Our two stars will be previewing the match and England’s prospects in the tournament, as well as discussing their own stellar careers along with our Sky Sports host for the day, Pete Graves.

 Our Euro 2020 hospitality packages for this big screen event will be held in the magnificent, recently refurbished Ballroom at the Park Plaza Riverbank near Vauxhall station and will include a delicious three course dinner, complimentary bar of beers/wines/soft drinks, giant screen coverage and analysis from our VIP guests with our Sky Sports presenter hosting.